shivaylamba/developer.adobe.com/docs/ROLLOUT.md

 #### Prerequisites

 - [ ] a `open-geo-ch` strain pointing to the new site
-- [ ] a finished Open page implementation (see [adobe/developer.adobe.com-planning#165](https://github.com/adobe/developer.adobe.com-planning/issues/165))
+- [ ] a finished Open page implementation ([adobe/developer.adobe.com-planning#165](https://github.com/adobe/developer.adobe.com-planning/issues/165))
 - [ ] a basic functional test for the new Open page
 - [x] Helix team on standby in `#helix-escalations` Slack channel
-- [ ] CircleCI set up to run `hlx publish` only when above test succeeds (see [adobe/developer.com.adobe-planning#152](https://github.com/adobe/developer.adobe.com-planning/pull/152))

 ### Phase 3: New Open page for more